ACER continued

 The classic “Red Maple” of North America was introduced to Europe in 1656.
 It is a truly wonderful and majestic tree, some cultivars of which can eventually reach 30m tall, but of course it will take many years to do this.
 An advantage of this greater stature and vigour by comparison with the Japanese Maples just described, is that it is much more tolerant of a wider range of growing conditions.

 Many beautiful cultivars have been selected for their gorgeous autumn colours.
 These will of course vary with the site and weather, but are usually vibrant shades of orange and red; almost fluorescent in their intensity.
+Although the underlying principle is the same for most of these cultivars, the detail of the colour varies along with the vigour, habit and ultimate size.
+It is also possible to have greater continuity of colour by choosing a number of different cultivars, each of which peaks at a slightly different time.
 However, don't necessarily pass them by when considering flowering trees, since although the flowers may not be large and showy, they have a charm all of their own (as the picture left illustrates).

 I have become captivated with this species and our collection is building nicely.
 Further cultivars will be available in the future.